 Defective smoke detectors and smoke alarms are especially problematic for fires that occur at night, when people are sleeping, when people are disabled, or when the fire is hidden.
 This is because a failure to warn of a fire can allow the fire to spread.
 Once the fire has spread smoke can accumulate taking away oxygen and creating toxic fumes that can cause people and pets to pass out from smoke inhalation.

 What is a common fire danger many first time home buyers are not aware?
 (Aluminum Wiring)

 When purchasing, renting, or deciding to live in an older home it is important to know when it was built and if it was built with aluminum wiring in it.
 This is because many homes built in the 1960s and 1970s were built with aluminum wiring that can over heat and cause a fire.
 Additionally, over time the aluminum wiring in these homes typically deteriorate making the risk of an accidental electrical fire increase.

 If you own or are thinking of buying or renting an older home it is important to know if you have aluminum wiring.
 If your home will have aluminum wiring, it is also a good idea to review the Consumer Product Safety Commissions Recommendation for Aluminum Wiring in Homes and to make sure that your home has working smoke detectors.
 This knowledge can help avoid a fatal home fire or fire tragedy.

-Austin Texas Home Fire Claims (Aluminum Wiring & Defective Smoke Detectors: Increased Risk of Fatal Home Fire)
+What dangers can greatly increase your risk of being seriously injured or killed in a Texas House Fire?
+(Aluminum Wiring & Defective Smoke Detectors: Increased Risk of Fatal Home Fire)

 Both aluminum wiring and defective smoke detectors increase the risk of a fatal home fire that could cause devastating loss of life, serious burns, catastrophic injuries, and significant property damage.
 It is always best to lower these risk as much as possible for your health and safety as well as that of your family.